On Medium Chemical Reaction in Diffusion-Based Molecular Communication: a Two-Way Relaying Example: Chemical Reaction for Molecular PNC and Receiver Noise Reduction

 \subsection{The Proposed PNC Scheme}

+Here, we propose a new PNC scheme based on chemical reactions in the medium, which makes the physical-layer XORing possible by exploiting the reaction among different molecule types and thus it does not need a logic XOR gate at the relay.
+In addition, by XORing at the physical-layer using reaction, the signal density reduces when both molecules arrive at the relay and thus the signal dependent noise at the relay is reduced.

-Here, we propose to implement the physical-layer XOR using the molecular reaction, which reduces the receiver noise.
-Thus, we first choose two molecule types $\msM_1$ and $\msM_2$, to be sent by the transceivers ($\msT_1$ and $\msT_2$, respectively), such that they can react with each other by an irreversible reaction as follows:
+We first choose two molecule types $\msM_1$ and $\msM_2$, to be sent by the transceivers ($\msT_1$ and $\msT_2$, respectively), such that they can react with each other by a reversible reaction as follows:

-where $\gamma_{12}\geq 0$ is the reaction rate of the molecules $\msM_1$ and $\msM_2$.
-The molecules of type $\msM_{12}$ does not bind to the receptors of the relay, while the molecules of type $\msM_i$ react with the receptors of the $i$-th type ($\Omega_i$) at the relay, by reversible reactions as given in \eqref{reactions}.
-The two communication phases in this scheme are similar to the SNC scheme with the difference that the XOR is performed in the medium instead of the relay and the relay implicitly decodes the physically made XOR of the messages and sends it to the transeivers in the second phase. $\msM_1$ and $\msM_2$ are chosen such that $\gamma_{12}\gg \gamma_{1}, \gamma_{2}$.
-Hence, if both messages of the transmitters are $1$, both molecules $\msM_1$ and $\msM_2$ arrive at the relay and react with each other as in \eqref{ABreaction} (much faster than binding to their receptors).
-As a result, the concentrations of both molecules decrease in the environment and almost no molecule binds to the receptors of the relay.
-When only $\msM_1$ or $\msM_2$ arrives at the relay, it binds to its corresponding receptors at the relay.
-The stimulated receptor group would release $\zeta^\msR$ molecules of type $\msM_3$ in the next time slot.
+where $\gamma, \kappa \geq 0$ are the forward and reverse reaction rate constants of the molecules of type $\msM_1$ and $\msM_2$, respectively.
+The molecules of type $\msM_{12}$ cannot be detected by the receptors of the relay.
+The two communication phases in this scheme are similar to the SNC scheme with the difference that the XOR is performed in the medium instead of the relay and the relay implicitly decodes the physically made XOR of the messages and sends it to the transceivers in the second phase.
+If both messages of the transmitters are $1$, both molecules $\msM_1$ and $\msM_2$ arrive at the relay and react with each other as in \eqref{ABreaction}.
+As a result, the concentrations of both molecules decrease in the environment and almost no molecule is measured by the receptors of the relay.
+When only $\msM_1$ or $\msM_2$ arrives at the relay, it is measured by its corresponding receptor at the relay.
+The stimulated receptor would release $\zeta_3$ molecules of type $\msM_3$ in the next time slot.
 Thus, to make a physical-layer XOR, it is enough to choose the number of released molecules appropriately.
+The block diagram of the system in the PNC scheme is the same as the SNC scheme (see Fig. 2) with the difference that the XOR is performed using reaction among molecules in the channel of the first communication phase (Phase 1 Channel).
+Further, instead of the XOR gate in the SNC, the decoded message of each receptor is encoded independently using OOK modulation at the encoder of the relay and the output signals add up naturally in the medium.